11 Brilliant SaaS Marketing Campaigns & their Learnings

 Set up tools and processes to alert you if a particular piece of content is not working.
 This can be anything from a technical fault that’s stopping your valuable content from being delivered, to content not being received as intended by its target audience.
 There are lots of SaaS tools you can use to raise red flags; we’ll share a few of them shortly.

 If you’re ever unsure of how your audience perceives your brand and content, ask them!

 Net Promoter Score surveys are the perfect resource to measure how your brand is perceived and to see if you’re lifting your results.
 If you need a more in-depth dive into your brand perception and content, send out a survey to your subscribers, ask them what they like, what they don’t like, and what they feel like they need more of.

-We’ll close this guide out by handing the reigns over to the SaaS Collective.
+As a SaaS inbound marketing agency, it’s our business to know who the experts in inbound marketing are- that’s why we’re handing the reigns over to the SaaS Collective.
 Here are five of their tried and tested methods to building better inbound marketing strategies.